djalbat/yapp/README.md

 );
 ```
-Unless you plan to use Juxtapose to build your site, however, or at least some portion of it, this may not be ideal.
+Unless you plan to use Juxtapose to build your site, however, this may not be ideal.

-### Other considerations

 Note that in all of the three use cases above you must call the `renderYappStyles()` function.
 More detail is given in the section on styling Yapp further on.

+### Other considerations

 Yapp will set its own height by default, based on its content.
 On the other hand its width is set to `100%`, so you will probably want to mount it in a containing element rather than the body element.
 If you are using Easy elements, for example, something like the following will work: